Vol.2..Norwegian Farmer’s Son..January 21st

 One for the fun of two! 😉

-Now I didn’t feel so all alone there in that gigantic school campus with the many hundreds of students milling about from class to class.
+From that day on, I didn’t feel so all alone there in that gigantic school campus with the many hundreds of students milling about from class to class.
 As each day went by, Derra and I enjoyed getting to know each other more and more.
 We felt so comfortable with each other that it was only natural that we even exchanged phone numbers.
-“Puppy Love” yearnings gained a foothold as we began seeing each other as often as “free time” would allow in between classes or at lunch.
-Over time, it was easy for all to see that we were “a couple”, “going steady”, or whatever terminology that young love could be labeled by.
-Even lunch time could be “romantic” when we stepped off campus to frequent “Bea & Don’s Grocery Store”.
+‘Puppy Love’ yearnings gained a foothold as we began seeing each other as often as free time would allow in between classes or at lunch.
+Over time, it was easy for all to see that we were ‘a couple’, ‘going steady’, or whatever terminology that young love could be labeled by.
+Even lunch time could be romantic when we stepped off campus to frequent “Bea & Don’s Grocery Store”.
 There we’d purchase a “Mug Rootbeer” and one yummy Maple Bar.
 While walking back onto the school campus, Derra would take a bite from her end of the Maple Bar and I’d enjoy a bite from my end.
 Back and forth we’d partake until there was only one bite left in the middle……..with that last bite, we’d KISS!! 😉

 2NFS 1.14q